mikegofton/ESP32PulseCounter/README.md

 # ESP32PulseCounter
-Arduino library for the 8 x 16 bit hardware counters available on the ESP32
+Arduino library for the 8 x signed 16 bit hardware counters available on the ESP32.
+This library was developed on PlatformIO.

 The PCNT (Pulse Counter) module is designed to count the number of rising and/or falling edges of an input signal.